A brief history about vinegar

 How to use ACV (Apple Cider Vinegar)

-I began using ACV as a supplement for my parrots in1994.
-It is added to my birds’ mash diet as a condiment just as you would add salad dressing to a salad.
+Using Apple Cider Vinegar as a supplement for parrots.
+It is added to birds’ mash diet as a condiment just as you would add salad dressing to a salad.
 Some avian health practitioners recommend that ACV be placed in a bird’s drinking water.

 ACV can be useful to your bird’s health in conjunction with feeding it a wide variety of foods, but should never be looked upon as a panacea.
 Fresh food ingredients, such as fruits, vegetables, grains, legumes, and seeds make up the wholeness that will effectively help your bird to achieve optimum health.